apalania/ICSB24_Workshops/README.md

 - **Crash course in Python for Biology**
 - **Introduction to Artificial Neural Networks using Keras**

 Each workshop was for *three* hours, with presentation and hands-on activities with Jupyter (.ipynb) notebooks.
 The notebooks are captured here as **Open Educational Resources**.
-To know more about the workshops, consult the respective folders.
+To know more about the workshops, read the workshop description files and consult the respective folders.

 **Credits**:
 The materials represent a subset of two semester-long courses that I teach regularly at SASTRA University.
 I would like to thank my doctoral student, Mrs Ida Priyadarshini, for helping put together the materials.